JamesLavin/local_hexdocs/README.md

 * Option for loading only the top-N popular packages from popular_packages.txt
 * Handle responses like "Couldn't find docs for package with name cqerl or version 2.1.3"
-* Concat, sort, de-dupe, and pull docs for all packages listed in all files within the `/packages` subdirectory
 * De-duplicate & sort packages before processing/displaying them?
 * Display "amqp_client/4.0.3" as "amqp_client (4.0.3)"?
 * Sample popular_packages.txt with top N packages in https://hex.pm/packages?